by Angela Van Alten, Nutritionist and Beekeeper's Daughter

-With its naturally high protein content, royal jelly contains 17 amino acids including the 8 essential that the human body can not manufacture and must get from the diet.
+With its naturally high protein content, royal jelly contains 17 amino acids including the 8 essential that the human body cannot manufacture and must get from the diet.

-It also supplies the minerals:
+It also supplies these minerals:

 Natural hormones, essential sugars, nucleic acids, vegetable gelatin, gamma globulin and other fascinating nutrients are also found in royal jelly.
 In fact, nearly 3% of the substances in royal jelly have been pronounced "unidentifiable" by modern day scientists.